goauthentik/authentik/website/integrations/services/jellyfin/index.md

 The following placeholders will be used:

--   `jellyfin.company.com` is the FQDN of the Jellyfin install.
+-   `jellyfin.company` is the FQDN of the Jellyfin install.
--   `authentik.company.com` is the FQDN of the authentik install.
+-   `authentik.company` is the FQDN of the authentik install.
--   `ldap.company.com` the FQDN of the LDAP outpost.
+-   `ldap.company` the FQDN of the LDAP outpost.
 -   `dc=company,dc=com` the Base DN of the LDAP outpost.
 -   `ldap_bind_user` the username of the desired LDAP Bind User